PromoFaux/Matterhook.NET/README.md

 docker-compose up -d --build
 ```

-Note: By default the service listens on port `8080`, however this can be changed by editing `docker-compose.yml`
+Note: Change the listening port in `docker-compose.yml` if you want it to listen on a port other than 8080, that's just what I use for development

 ## Configuration